 Kim Plemmons, MSN, RN, CNE

-Program Chair and Associate Professor
+Program Chair and Assistant Professor

 Ms. Plemmons began her career as a nurse at the neuroscience unit at Memorial Mission Hospital in Asheville, NC.
 Her wide and varied experience includes work at Presbyterian Hospital and CMC-University in orthopedics, urology, same-day surgery recovery, maternity, oncology, post-surgical, administration and education.
 She became a nurse educator to share her desire to ensure quality patient care.

 Ms. Plemmons came to the Louise Harkey School of Nursing in 1994.
 She earned a Master of Science in Nursing at the University of North Carolina at Charlotte and a Bachelor of Science in Nursing from the University of North Carolina at Chapel Hill.
 Ms. Plemmons is a certified nurse educator by the National League of Nursing.
 She is also active in a number of nursing organizations and her church where she teaches Sunday School and plays in a hand bell choir.

 Other interests include flower gardening and refinishing old furniture.

 Debora S. Allder, MSN, RN, CNE

 Ms. Allder first stated that she wanted to become a nurse at age four.
 Inspired by her father, who was a volunteer paramedic for 20 years, she began her healthcare career at age 14 as a volunteer candy striper, and at 17 worked as a unit secretary.